onedata/op-worker/README.md

 ClientProtocol
 ==============

-*ClientProtocol* is a part of *onedata* system that unifies access to files stored at heterogeneous data storage systems that belong to geographically distributed organizations.
+*ClientProtocol* is a part of *Onedata* system that unifies access to files stored at heterogeneous data storage systems that belong to geographically distributed organizations.

 Goals
 -----

-The goal of *ClientProtocol* is to provide a communication contract between *oneprovider* (self-scalable cluster that will is a central point of each data centre that uses *onedata*) and *oneclient* (a user space file system that that frees users from problems related to data access in heterogeneous environments).
+The goal of *ClientProtocol* is to provide a communication contract between *oneprovider* (self-scalable cluster that will is a central point of each data centre that uses *Onedata*) and *oneclient* (a user space file system that that frees users from problems related to data access in heterogeneous environments).

 Getting Started